JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/La_utopia_como_certeza.md

 Regarding universal suffrage, at this point, we will find great differences in the manner in which the citizens of the neighboring planet elect their rulers.
 Instead of the Urantian system of “one person, one vote,” those “_who have rendered great service to society_” ([UB 72:2.9](/en/The_Urantia_Book/72#p2_9)) are allowed additional votes, up to a maximum of ten.
 Additional votes are also available to those who have contributed heavily to the public treasury.
 Just as additional votes are granted, the right to vote is waived in various cases.
 For example, in the case of “those sentenced to forced labor in the mines and all government officials supported by tax funds” ([UB 72:9.4](/en/The_Urantia_Book/72#p9_4)).

-It is interesting that document 45 refers to the weighted votes in universal suffrage in the capital of our system, Jerusem:
+It is interesting that paper 45 refers to the weighted votes in universal suffrage in the capital of our system, Jerusem:

 > Suffrage is universal on Jerusem among these three groups of citizens [referring to the Material Sons, seraphim and midwayers, and ascendant mortals], but the vote is cast differentially according to one's recognized and duly recorded possession of mota—the wisdom of morontia.
 The vote cast by any personality in an election on Jerusem has a value ranging from one to one thousand.
 The citizens of Jerusem are thus classified according to their attainments in mota.
 [UB 45:7.6](/en/The_Urantia_Book/45#p7_6)